rekauhl/Commercial-Aviation-Route-Profitability-Simulator/Metrics.md

 * **What it measures:** The unit cost to fly one seat over a distance of one kilometer.
 * **Why it matters:** Isolates the operational cost efficiency of an airframe, independent of how many tickets were sold or at what price.
-* **Why done this way:** Larger aircraft generally have a lower CASK due to economies of scale (spreading fixed flight deck and navigation costs over more seats).
+* **Why done this way:** Larger aircraft generally have a lower CASK due to the larger amount of seats.
 CASK evaluates whether an aircraft is inherently too expensive to operate on a given route.

 ---